 - Only use cleaning agents recommended by Tecan. - Cleaning agents are defined for each specific use in the system care tables.
 Do not use cleaning agents if not specified for use for a specific task.

-The following table specifies the cleaning agents referred to in this manual:
+The following table specifies the cleaning agents specified for use as outlined in the system care tables and the system care activities: